leewtai/leewtai.github.io/courses/applied_methods/homeworks/hw3.md

 - Please examin the speed distribution across the different data collection sessions, what can you infer from this comparison?

 #### Question 3: Final Project Check-in
-- Please write down the main question for your final project with at most one paragraph.
+- Please write down the main question for your final project.
-- Please articulate the population of interest or the ideal dataset for your problem.
+  - Please articulate the ideal dataset for answering your question
-- Please describe where you might get data for your final project (this can be a simple link).
+  - Please articulate how this is related to on-going research on Columbia or how it will help an existing effort you wish to accomplish.

 {% include lib/mathjax.html %}